-Jury awards Howry, Breen & Herman client, Longhorn Railway Company, 3 million dollars after finding Capital Metro put it out of business.
+Jury awards verdict in favor of Howry, Breen & Herman client, Longhorn Railway Company, after finding Capital Metro put it out of business.

-An Austin jury has awarded a small freight business three million dollars after finding Capital Metro contracted with it to do work, and then made it essentially impossible to do so.
+An Austin jury has awarded their verdict in favor of Howry Breen & Herman’s client, a small freight business, after finding Capital Metro contracted with it to do work, and then made it essentially impossible to do so.

 At issue, the Giddings to Llano Railroad – Capital Metro purchased the line to use for mass transit.
 However, the transit system as owner is required by federal law to provide freight service along the line.
 Because of that, Capital Metro was able to purchase the line, appraised at $56-million in 1995, for about $1-million.
 Enter Longhorn Railway Company, owned by small businessman Don Cheatham.
 Longhorn was contracted to run that freight – but according to his attorney Tim Herman of Herman Howry and Breen, it simply couldn’t.